 Take a look at this ‘straight on’ photo of me and Tim’s lovely wife, Cherie.

 Tim advises photographers to ‘move in’ on their subjects.
 He says, “Closer is almost always better–close with the camera and close to the subject.”

-Tim’s wife Cherie, who is also his assistant, uses the phrase, “happy and cuddly,” to describe a good way to get a good shot.
+Tim’s wife Cherie, who is also his assistant, uses the phrase, “close and cuddly,” to describe a great way to get a good shot.

 Learning a few tips can help, but Tim says the best thing to do when you’re being photographed is: “Embrace your imperfections, relax, and be yourself.”
 Thank you, Mr. Tim Flanagan, for helping us all look like ‘Ourselves’ on OUR very best day.